Nico-Harms/Sanity-Article-plugin/README.md

 1. **Monday**: Cron job generates drafts for all "Waiting" Notion items.
 2. **Mid-week**: Editors review and approve drafts in Sanity.
 3. **Daily**: Cron job publishes approved drafts on their scheduled dates.

-## 🤝 Contributing

-Contributions are welcome!

-1. Fork the repo.
-2. Create a feature branch (`git checkout -b feature/amazing-feature`).
-3. Commit your changes.
-4. Open a Pull Request.

 ## License